Suicide prevention: understanding, taking action, providing support

 - Persistent sadness, irritability, isolation

-- Loss of interest, sleep disorders, increased alcohol or drug consumption
+- Loss of interest, sleep disturbances, increased alcohol or drug use

 - Expressions of despair or a desire to end it all

 All statements must be taken seriously.
-There is no "typical profile" of a suicidal person.
-Any suicidal threat or idea should be taken as a warning signal.
+There is no "typical profile" for a suicidal person.
+Any threat or suicidal thoughts must be considered a warning sign.

-What if someone confides in you about their suicidal thoughts?
+What if someone confides their suicidal thoughts to you?

 - Listen without judgment.

-- Talk openly about suicide: this doesn't trigger the idea, but it does free up the conversation.
+- Talk openly about suicide: it doesn't trigger the idea, but it does allow people to speak freely.

-- Make sure the person is not alone, and remove any dangerous objects.
+- Ensure that the person is not alone and remove any dangerous objects.

-- Seek immediate medical help: contact emergency services or accompany the person to a professional.
+- Seek medical help immediately: contact emergency services or take the person to see a professional.

 Internal services